Manufacturing Processes

 - Material waste (flash)

-Applications: Crankshafts, connecting rods, gears, hand tools
+Applications: crankshafts, connecting rods, gears, hand tools.

 Extrusion

-Force material through die opening.
+Force material through a die opening.

-- Hot extrusion: Metals (aluminum, steel)
+- Hot extrusion: metals (aluminum, steel)

-- Cold extrusion: Soft metals, plastics
+- Cold extrusion: soft metals, plastics

 - Consistent cross-section